GamerClassN7/HA_Desktop_Companion/README.md

 # HA_Desktop_Companion
-Why i make this app ?
+Why did I make this app ?

-Cause i dont like existing implementation using MQTT and other stuff i tuk instpiration form avesome ESPhome and its native comunitacation protocol to HA and implemented it my own way :)
+Cause I don't like existing implementations using MQTT and I took inspiration from awesome ESPhome and its native communication protocol to HA and implemented it my own way :)

-Feel Free to contribute Any time :)
+Feel free to contribute any time :)

-## Senzors Implemented Right Now:
+## Sensors implemented currently:
 - battery_level
 - battery_state
 - is_charging